-There are 3 ferry routes operating between Ireland and France offering you combined total of 8 sailings per week.
-Irish Ferries operates 1 route, Dublin to Cherbourg which runs 3 times weekly.
-Brittany Ferries operates 1 route, Cork to Roscoff which runs 2 times weekly.
-Stena Line operates 1 route, Rosslare to Cherbourg which runs 3 times weekly.
+There are 4 ferry routes operating between Ireland and France offering you combined total of 8 sailings per week.
+Irish Ferries operates 1 route, Dublin to Cherbourg which runs 4 times weekly.
+Brittany Ferries operates 3 routes, Rosslare to Cherbourg runs 1 time per week, Cork to Roscoff about 1 time weekly & Rosslare to Roscoff about 1 time weekly.
+Stena Line operates 1 route, Rosslare to Cherbourg which runs 1 time weekly.

 As the frequency and duration of crossings on some routes varies we would advise that you do a live search for crossings from Ireland to France to get the most up to date information.